jhagenauer/regioclust/Readme.md

 RegioClust is a method that combines hierarchical clustering and linear regression to identify spatial regions with similar relationships

+## Binary Download

+A compiled binary of RegioClust can be downloaded [here](https://github.com/jhagenauer/regioclust/releases/download/0.1/RegioClust-0.1.jar).
+To execute the file, download it and call "java -jar RegioClust-0.1.jar" from the command line.

 ## Usage
     Usage: <main class> [options]
       Options: